ciampluca/counting_perineuronal_nets/README.md

 Please note that for each experiment a folder in the outputs folder will be created.
-Notably, inside there will be also a .hydra hidden folder containing log files etc
+Notably, inside there will be also a .hydra hidden folder containing log files etc If you use the multirun option, Hydra will create a multirun folder instad of the outputs one, having a similar structure.

 ###Examples: